-Last but not the least… Doi Maach is ideal for bachelor cooking!
-Since you need some basic ingredients and then few minutes of boiling and voila!
-I mostly make Doi Maach in Microwave for hassle-free cooking and if you are not available with a Microwave then just boil it in a pan…
+Last but not least; Doi Maach is ideal for bachelor cooking, have I mentioned that 🙂 !
+Since you need some basic ingredients and then a few minutes of boiling and voila!
+I mostly make Doi Maach in Microwave for hassle-free cooking and if you are not available with a Microwave then just boil it in a pan and you are done!

 - Green Chilli: 3-4